RobinTTY/NordigenApiClient/README.md

 # NordigenApiClient

 This project provides a C# client for the [Nordigen API](https://www.nordigen.com/).
-The project targets .Net 6 and supports the following endpoints of the API:
+The project targets .NET 6 & .NET Standard 2.0 and supports the following endpoints of the API:

 - Token
 - Institutions